mmatczuk/go-http-tunnel/benchmark/report/README.md

 Both implementations have a connection (or memory) leak when dealing with too high loads.
 This results in process (or machine) crash as machine runs out of memory.
 It's 100% reproducible, when process crashes it has few hundred thousands go routines waiting on select in a connection and memory full of connection buffers.

-During the constant pressure tests it also happened that koding tunnel client crashed a (panic in yamux), that was never observed for h2tun.

 ![](constload.png)

 Detailed results of constant pressure test.